Two Stroke Piston Diagnosis

 piston assembly in the cylinder because the rings are likely to squeeze out of the ring

 grooves.
 Use a flat-blade screwdriver to gently push the rings back in the grooves so the

 piston assembly can pass by the intake port.

 10. For steel head gaskets, place the round side of the "bump" facing up.
 Don't use liquid

-gasket sealer, use aerosol spray adhesive types instead.
+gasket sealer, use aerosol spray adhesive types (Hylomar) instead.
 For hybrid fibre/steel ring head

 gaskets, place the wide side of the steel rings facing down.